Counseling Degrees and Programs in Nevada

 University of Nevada-Las Vegas

 The University of Nevada-Las Vegas (UNLV) offers several undergraduate and graduate counseling programs.
 At the undergraduate level, students can choose from a 21-credit minor in Addictions Treatment or an 18-credit minor in Addictions Prevention.
-Coursework in these minors can be applied towards the state educational requirements to become a Certified Alcohol and Drug Counselor (CADC).
-Students can also take the addiction counseling courses as part of the Bachelor of Science (BS) in Human Services.
-At the graduate level, UNLV offers a 60-credit Master of Science (MS) and an Advanced Graduate Certificate in Clinical Mental Health Counseling that meet state academic requirements for the Licensed Professional Counselor (LPC) credential; a 60-credit MS in Couple and Family Therapy that meets state educational requirements to become a Licensed Marriage and Family Therapist (LMFT); and a 48-credit Master of Education (M.Ed.) in School Counseling that enables graduates to work in K-12 settings as a school counselor in Nevada.
+Coursework in these minors can be applied toward the state educational requirements to become a Certified Alcohol and Drug Counselor (CADC).
+Students can also take addiction counseling courses as part of the Bachelor of Science (BS) in Human Services.
+An 18-credit minor in Family Studies is also available, which allows graduates to pursue further work in family studies, couple and family therapy, or other professions in mental health.
+At the graduate level, UNLV offers a 60-credit Master of Science (MS) and an Advanced Graduate Certificate (AGC) in Clinical Mental Health Counseling that meet state academic requirements for the Licensed Professional Counselor (LPC) credential; a 60-credit MS in Couple and Family Therapy that meets state educational requirements to become a Licensed Marriage and Family Therapist (LMFT); a 60-credit Master of Education (M.Ed.) in School Counseling that enables graduates to work in K-12 settings as a school counselor in Nevada; and an AGC in Addiction Studies that can be taken concurrently with a master’s degree or post-master’s degree.

 Traditional Graduate Programs